GoXLR-on-Linux/goxlr-utility/personal-ui/PARITY_CHECKLIST.md

 - Effects `STYLES` now uses bounded wrapped style-group cards and fixed-size style buttons to prevent hard-tune style labels from collapsing into vertical one-letter columns.
 - Mic processing panels now use `MicLayoutPolicy` wrapped widths/gaps so compressor and safety controls can move to the next row instead of clipping horizontally.
 - Mixer dashboard panels and channel strips now use `MixerLayoutPolicy` wrapping so the page is less dependent on one wide mostly-empty horizontal area.
-- Added model-level coverage for the new layout policies and routing preset command bundles.
+- Added model-level coverage for the new layout policies, routing preset command bundles, fader assignment/mute behaviour controls, and first-pass scribble-strip command mappings.

 Implemented broad layout containment pass: